 - Listen FREE to National Public Radio from Chicago, WBEZ.

-- Watch American series on Netflix.
+- Watch classic American series on Netflix.
 Avoid series set in parts of the US with strong regional accents.
-That means that The Sopranos is out, but Breaking Bad is in!
-Or try The Americans.
-The Russian spies in this series speak perfect SAE (Standard American English).
+That means that The Sopranos and Ozark is out, but Breaking Bad and Suits is in.
+Look for series in which the characters speak perfect SAE (Standard American English).

 - If music is your thing, turn on Spotify.
 Try an old crooner like Frank Sinatra, or fast forward to someone contemporary.